The golf model on $\mathbb{Z}/n\mathbb{Z}$ and on $\mathbb{Z}$: Golf model on

 \begin{proof}[Proof of Lemma \ref{lemma:infinite_nb_separators}]

 We denote by $\mudbdt$ the product measure on $\mathcal{S}$ which is the law of $\eta^0 = (\eta^0_k)_{k\in\Z}$ (see (\ref{eqn:mudbdt})).
 The measure $\mudbdt$ is invariant under translation and ergodic.
 In particular, every event measurable with respect to $\sigma(\eta^0)$ and invariant under translation occurs with probability 0 or 1.
-This is proven for an analogous model (but the same proof works perfectly in our setting) in Duminil-Copin's lecture notes \cite[Lemma 2.8]{duminil2018introduction}.

 We now prove that almost surely, $\inf \{n: A_n\} = -\infty$ and $\sup \{n: A_n \} = +\infty$.
 By symmetry, it suffices to study $\inf \{n: A_n\}$.
 Since $\inf \{n: A_n\}$ is a random variable taking value in $\Z \cup \{-\infty, +\infty\}$ and invariant under translation, almost surely $\inf \{n: A_n\} \in \{-\infty, +\infty\}$.
 Moreover, the events $\inf \{n: A_n\} = -\infty$ and $\inf \{n: A_n\} = +\infty$ are invariant under translation, so by ergodicity they have probability 0 or 1.
 We can compute the probability of $A_0$: